Ga naar de inhoud

 video installation on show at the LUNA Media Art Festival 2021, Leeuwarden

-site specific work as a result from the Artist In Space residency traject Jildau Nijboer was selected for. read more below
+site specific work as a result of the Artist In Space residency traject Jildau Nijboer was selected for.

 FRAMEWORK, 2021, video installation, three projection screens, 120x210cm